SabirIvaN/f1-project/README.md

 [![F1 Project](https://github.com/SabirIvaN/f1-project/actions/workflows/main.yml/badge.svg)](https://github.com/SabirIvaN/f1-project/actions/workflows/main.yml)

-This web application is publicly available with the permission of F1.
+This web application is publicly available with the permission of F1 company.

 This web-application for a company that sells and refills cartridges, as well as repairs F1 printers.